I Ignored Server Downtime for Months.Then Lost a Client.

 I built a client's site, launched it, and never checked if it was actually running.
 Sounds ridiculous, but I was focused on the next project.

-Six weeks in, the client mentioned their site was down for two days.
+Six weeks in, the client mentioned their site had been down for two days.
 I had no idea.

 They'd already lost leads and trust.

-That's when I realized I needed visibility without adding cost or complexity. com/business) tools that ping your site every few minutes and alert you when it goes dark.
+That's when I realized I needed visibility without adding cost or complexity.
+I started using free uptime monitoring tools that ping your site every few minutes and alert you the moment it goes dark.

-Most of them have a free tier that covers 1-3 websites and gives you instant notifications via email or Slack.
-The setup takes 10 minutes.
+Most have a free tier covering one to three sites and send instant notifications by email or Slack.
+Setup takes about 10 minutes.

-Now I set up monitoring on every client site before handoff.
-It's not sexy work, but it's the difference between knowing about a problem in 2 minutes versus your client finding out first.
+Now I put monitoring on every client site before handoff.
+It's not glamorous work, but it's the difference between knowing about a problem in two minutes versus your client finding out first.